 One thing that is unique in this summer's Amateur events is the prevalence of non-graduating juniors in the fields.
 Rather than listing them by name, I'll just highlight their respective records below.
 It's clear there is some special talent brewing among the junior ranks, already demonstrating success against the best amateurs in the world.

-DRVN Golf in your inbox, every other Tuesday
+DRVN Golf in your inbox, every month